 - Structure your time even more carefully than usual.
 It's normal to forget things when you're under stress.
 Keep lists and double-check any important work.

 - Maintain control where you can.
 Make small decisions, even if you feel that it’s unimportant or you don’t care.
 It’s important to maintain control in some areas of your life.

-- Let the event activate you to do something about the causes of the trauma or allow you to feel more control, e.g. join groups that address issues related to the event, look for ways to help others.
+- Let the event motivate you to do something about the causes of the trauma or allow you to feel more control; e.g., join groups that address issues related to the event, look for ways to help others.

-- Ask for help if you are particularly bothered by your reactions to the event, or notice that they interfere substanially with your social life or work.
-Make an appointment with the Counseling Center.
+- Ask for help if you are particularly bothered by your reactions to the event, or notice that they interfere substantially with your social life or work.
+Make an appointment with Counseling and Psychological Services.

 Oberlin College is committed to caring for our students’ intellectual, social, emotional, spiritual, and physical well-being.
 When a national or world tragedy occurs, faculty members often express their wish to help their students effectively deal with the aftermath.
 There is no single correct time for these discussions.
 It is probably best to consider a discussion within a week of the tragedy.